 The closing piece, Bending Time, featured Trang Pham, one of Hanoi’s top Dan Bau performers.
 (The Dan Bau is Vietnam’s original, traditional one-stringed instrument, which allows the player to intricately bend notes).
 The music presented an interplay between cutting-edge electronics and traditional Eastern colors, a duet between new and old musical expressions.

-Track list from the Hanoi show:
+Track listing of the Hanoi show:

 (forgotten future pre-show ambience)